eloquentarduino/EloquentEsp32cam/README.md

 # Unleash the full power of you ESP32 camera

+## How to Add the Library
+Download the ZIP File: Download the library as a ZIP file and extract it.

+Locate the Correct Folder: Inside the extracted folder, you will find a folder named EloquentEsp32cam-main.
+This folder contains the necessary files (e.g., library.json, library.properties).

+Add the Library to Arduino IDE: Open Arduino IDE and go to:

+Sketch -> Include Library -> Add .ZIP Library...

+Select the inner EloquentEsp32cam-main folder (the one containing the library files).

+Make sure you add the 2nd EloquentEsp32cam-main folder to avoid errors.

 This Arduino library kickstarts your ESP32 camera projects by providing you a set of tools to easily interact your the camera.